 Placement partnerships include opportunities in community settings, such as charities, women’s refuges, children’s play therapy settings, nursing homes, learning disability services, centres for refugees and asylum seekers, social groups for adults with dual sensory impairments, and more.
 We also have partnerships with over 50 schools and learning centres with a breadth of innovative and specialist provision.

-Interview: This will include a discussion of your current involvement with art.
+The interview will include a discussion of your current involvement with art.
 You will also be required to produce a portfolio of work, which should be no less than 20 pages, demonstrating your art practice.Where Art has not been studied as part of formal education, applicants should look to pursue art classes, night school and/or independent studio practice.
-Read our Essential Guide for more information.

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.